Aiswarya1999/grc-assessment-portfolio-project/README.md

 ## How to Use (Step-by-Step)
 1. **Define/Refine Scope**: Update the scenario (industry, systems, data flows, regulations) to match your target company profile.
 2. **Populate Risk Register**: Add assets, threats, vulnerabilities; set impact and likelihood (1–5).
-The sheet auto-calculates Risk Score and category.
+The sheet auto-calculates the Risk Score and category.
 3. **Plan Treatments**: For each High/Medium risk, add recommended actions, owners, and target dates.
 4. **Fill Compliance Checklists**: For each control/requirement, record evidence, status (✅/⚠️/❌), gaps, and actions.
 5. **Run an Internal Audit**: Use the audit template to review key controls; document findings, severity, and management responses.